 - Rabbi Rami Shapiro, Author of Surrendered—The Sacred Art

-Remember: educators get a quantity discount when you purchase from Behrman House.
+Looking to host a congregational seder?
+Remember, educators get a quantity discount when you purchase from Behrman House.

 The Promise of the Land is available here.